grey-juice-lab/Transporter/README.md

-# transporter
+# Transporter
-project to move file among devices 2 s3.
+project to move file among filesystem to s3.

 ## How to install it